shubro18202758/InstiGPT/README.md

 ## Developing

-The application has 3 parts: backend, frontend and a vector database.
+The application has 4 parts: backend, frontend a vector database and a relational database.

 ### Backend